Home How to Start a Program

 The essays in this section are intended to help community networks create new volunteer-based tutor/mentor programs in neighborhoods where they are needed, and to help existing programs systematically improve the impact of their programs.
 Read this blog article about planning process.

-Think of Tutor/Mentor Programs as retail store delivering needed services in a neighborhood
+Think of Tutor/Mentor Programs as a retail store delivering needed services in a neighborhood

 If you operate a volunteer-based tutor/mentor program, do you know who your customers are?
 Do you think of your organization as a store delivering a variety of needed products and services to a variety of customers?
 The youth are just one of the customer segments of a tutor/mentor program.